falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-5-argo.md

   --set falcosidekick.config.webhook.address=http://webhook-falco-eventsource-svc.argo-events.svc.cluster.local:12000/falco
 ```

-You remember the service we mentionned earlier?
-This is it we use, in its FQDN format, as endpoint.
+Remember the service we "mentioned" earlier?
+This is it in its FQDN format as an endpoint.

 ## Test our Response Engine